NaeemHaque/duplicate-content/readme.txt

 = Does it work with WooCommerce products? =

-Yes, WP Duplicate works with WooCommerce products and other e-commerce custom post types.
+Yes, Duplicate Content works with WooCommerce products and other e-commerce custom post types.

 = Is there a limit to how many items I can duplicate? =